DVS-devtools/pdor/BOILERPLATE.md

 The rest of the boilerplate can be structured in any way, it will be copied in the destination folder.

+Create a CONTRIBUTING.md file at the root of the boilerplate and add there all available commands instructions to show them at the generation.

 You can also keep your boilerplate locally and use them specifying the absolute path to the config json file:
 ```bash
 npx @docomodigital/pdor my-app -t /path/to/config/file.json